 The images are searing, compassionate, brutal and beautiful, all at once.
 The show pulls work from every major body of work throughout Richards’ career: from his early days in the Arkansas Delta, to crack houses in Brooklyn, to the post-9/11 landscape, to his quieter work on the Dakota plains.

 Where Richards excels, though, is not just as a photographer, but as a social documentarian, someone who knows what it means to carry the responsibility and privilege of telling someone else’s story with empathy.

 All photos by Eugene Richards, courtesy of the George Eastman Museum.

-Eugene Richards: The Run-On of Time is on display at the George Eastman Museum from June 10 to October 22 and then at the Nelson-Atkins Museum of Art in Kansas City December 9 through April 15, 2018.
+Eugene Richards: The Run-On of Time is on display at the International Center of Photography in New York City through January 6, 2019.
+It had previously been on display at the George Eastman Museum, June 10 to October 22, 2017 and at the Nelson-Atkins Museum of Art in Kansas City December 9 through April 15, 2018.
 A catalogue distributed by Yale University Press with essays by curators from both museums is available.